 After testing it and using it for years, we can safely say that CyberGhost is a solid VPN for the money.
 It’s not the best when pinned against PIA and Surfshark, but it’s close.
 We like its wealth of servers, streaming/P2P abilities, strong privacy features, bank-grade encryption, and amazing device support.

-Sadly, CyberGhost isn’t the most advanced VPN, lacking obfuscation, double VPN servers, and more simultaneous connections.
-So, do we recommend buying it after this in-depth review?
+CyberGhost isn’t the most advanced VPN, lacking obfuscation, double VPN servers, and more simultaneous connections.
+Do we recommend buying it after this in-depth review?
 Yes, if you don’t like PIA and Surfshark.
-No, if you haven’t tried these two or even NordVPN, the best provider you can currently get.
+No, if you haven’t tried these two or even NordVPN, the best VPN you can get.

-NordVPN is way faster and offers obfuscation, double VPN servers, and more simultaneous connections while costing just a dollar more (or even less than that).
-PIA and Surfshark cost the same, but with unlimited concurrent connections and nearly identical features to NordVPN.
+NordVPN is way faster and offers obfuscation, double VPN servers, and more simultaneous connections while costing just a dollar more (or even less).
+PIA and Surfshark cost the same, but with unlimited concurrent connections and identical features to NordVPN.
 Ultimately, it’s up to you to decide.

 FAQ About CyberGhost Review